weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

       </body>
    </html>

 Make sure that the weblab.v1.js file is properly configured.
-On a typical environment, it is available in http://localhost/weblab/web/static/weblabjs/weblab.v1.js, so one file called http://localhost/weblab/web/pub/mylab.html  will refer to it as "../static/weblabjs/weblab.v1.js", but if you create the file in a different directory (e.g., in a directory "mylab" in the pub directory), then you need more "../".
+On a typical environment, it is available in http://localhost/weblab/web/static/weblabjs/weblab.v1.js, so one file called http://localhost/weblab/web/pub/mylab.html  will refer to it as ``../static/weblabjs/weblab.v1.js``, but if you create the file in a different directory (e.g., in a directory ``mylab`` in the pub directory), then you need more ``../``.

 This HTML that you have just created is meant to be your experiment's interface.
-It will appear within WebLab Deusto as an iframe.
+It will appear within WebLab-Deusto as an iframe.
-If we continue with the aforementioned example (an experiment to remotely control a lightbulb), you might want to add, for instance, a webcam feed to your HTML (in order to see the lightbulb), and maybe some JavaScript button (to turn the lightbulb on and off).
+If we continue with the aforementioned example, you might want to add, for instance, a webcam feed to your HTML, and maybe some JavaScript button.
 Because it is just standard HTML, you can use any library or framework you wish to make your work easier.

-As of now, however, our lightbulb experiment does not really connect to WebLab.
-You are hence probably wondering how to *actually* tell the lightbulb to turn off when the user presses your JS button.
-That is, how to send a command to the experiment server.
+Once you draw buttons or things, you only need to interact with the expeirment server, by sending and receiving commands.
 This is done through the JavaScript API, which will be explained next.

 JavaScript API
 ``````````````